thumbtack/slate/source/supply_api.html.md

 ## STEP 1: Get Client Credentials

-Contact Thumbtack Partnership team for getting the client-side credentials.
-These credentials will contains these two information:
+Contact Thumbtack Partnership team for get the client-side credentials.
+These credentials will contain these two piece of information:

 * Client ID / Consumer Key

 * Client Secret / Consumer Secret

-While requesting for the client credentials, partners will have to provide redirectURL to Thumbtack team.
+While requesting the client credentials, partners will have to provide redirectURL to the Thumbtack team.

 ### Test OAuth flow during API Integration

-Partners will be able to test the OAuth flow by requesting the test client.
+Partners can test the OAuth flow by requesting the test client.
 They will need two separate clients for testing and production.
 They will have to contact the Thumbtack partnership team for creating the test client which will allow you to test the entire OAuth flow.
 They will have to provide different redirectURL for the Production credentials and staging credentials.